 Here is the title of Erika’s book: I Held the Sun in My Hands: A Memoir by Erika Jacoby

 Here is the title of Ursula’s book Stations Along the Way: The Spiritual Transformation of Former Hitler Youth Leader by Ursula Martens

-Take a listen to Sir Ken Robinson and see what you think.
-He was a lovely man who, sadly, passed away this past summer.
+I enjoy listening to TED Talks whenever I can and occasionally incorporate them into our homeschooling.
+Take a listen to Sir Ken Robinson and let me know what you think.
+He was a lovely man who, regrettably, died this summer.

-I’m not sure if I have mentioned this show before, but since we are “hunkering down” again, I wanted to tell you about it.
-This is one of my favorite series, and I believe I have my friend Rita to thank for turning me on to this.
-It’s on FX but also streaming all seasons on Hulu.
+I’m not sure if I’ve mentioned this show previously, but since we’re “hunkering down” again, I thought I’d tell you about it.
+This is one of my favorite series, and I believe it was introduced to me by my friend Rita.
+It’s on FX, but you can watch all seasons on Hulu.

 This song seemed fitting for this month.

-I found this song on Spotify (where else) back in September.
-It’s very soothing, something we need right now.
+I found this song on Spotify back in September.
+Very soothing, something we need right now.

-Remember Ani from last month?
-Give her a listen and like her channel and share the hell out of it because making her famous in 2021 is my goal.
+Remember Ani?
+Give her a listen, like her channel, and share the hell out of it because my goal is to make her famous by 2021.